isomerpages/moe-unitypri/_info-hub/P1 Administrative Matters.md

 </p>
 <p></p>
 <p>Before your child is allowed to take a non-standard MTL, a formal request
 to MOE is required.
-Please email <a rel="noopener noreferrer nofollow" target="_blank">unity_ps@moe.edu.sg</a> to obtain a copy of the application form.
+Please email <a href="unity_ps@moe.edu.sg" rel="noopener nofollow" target="_blank">unity_ps@moe.edu.sg</a> to obtain a copy of the application form.
 Once completed, please return the form to the same email address for school processing.</p>
 </td>
 <td rowspan="1" colspan="1">
 <p>Thu,</p>